jpiccirillo/furniture/README.md

 # furniture
-Make small sqlite database and access it with node to store information on mid century furniture manufacturers
+Make small firebase database and access it with react to store information on mid century furniture manufacturers